-Foodies in the know oftentimes skip the lū‘au buff et tables in favor of the culturally diverse feast the islands have to off er, from fresh sushi and sashimi to tasty malasadas and cream puffs.
-One of the most interesting gastronomical finds is the prevalence of SPAM — Hawai‘i residents consume the most of this canned meat per capita in the United States.
+Foodies in the know oftentimes skip the lū‘au buff et tables in favor of the culturally diverse feast the islands have to off er, from fresh sushi and sashimi to tasty malasadas and cream puff s.
+One of the most interesting gastronomical fi nds is the prevalence of the canned meat Spam, which Hawai‘i residents consume the most of per capita in the United States.
 In fact, there’s a whole festival, SPAM JAM, based on everything Spam.

-A PLATE LUNCH is a must when you’re here in Hawai‘i, and RAINBOW DRIVE-IN (a “Hawaii’s Best” award- winner) offers up some classics.
-Get a Loco Moco with a slush float!
+A PLATE LUNCH is a must when you’re here in Hawai‘i, and RAINBOW DRIVE-IN (a “Hawai‘i’s Best” award- winner) offers up some classics.
+Get a loco moco with a slush float!

 There’s even a local children’s book, Little Malia’s Big Poi Idea by Jocelyn Calma, in which a little girl decides all she wants to eat for breakfast, lunch and dinner is poi.

-Other options include taro rolls (available at most nearby supermarkets), taro frozen yogurt at a number of fro-yo shops, the ultimate poi-experience: POI MOCHI .
-A variation of the Japanese rice-fl our dessert, this local favorite can be found at a variety of locations around the island.
+Other options include taro rolls (available at most nearby supermarkets), taro frozen yogurt at a number of fro-yo shops, or the ultimate poi-experience: POI MOCHI .
+A variation of the Japanese rice-flour dessert, this local favorite can be found at a variety of locations around the island.

-ALOHA GENERAL STORE (808) 637-2288
+ALOHA GENERAL STORE 808-637-2288